erroronline1/caro/readme.md

 * Supported image types are JPG, JPEG, GIF and PNG.
 If other image types are supposed to be part of a documentation provide them using file uploads.
 * The calendar is usable from 1970-01-01 until 2079-06-06.
 This is due to limitations of SQL-Server as time of writing.
 * Only one timezone is supported.
-* Incorporation and sample check are not able to process documents with file-, imageuploads and signatures.
-These input fields will be ignored.

 ### Safaris special needs
 as opposed to proper browsers.
 At least on macOS.